Innovation and collaborative, synchronized program management for new programs

 This time-consuming procedure required a dedicated measuring expert for CMM programming.
 It was also at variance with C-Mill’s principle of assigning a person for each part to manage the entire production process.
 As the measuring machine’s output came in a proprietary format, analyzing measurement data in the CAD environment also required manual work, and so did feeding the information back to the 3D model.

 Ziswiler had experienced the benefits of a seamless process chain from the 3D model to the finished part using NX CAM software for offline machine tool programming.
-He turned to Siemens PLM Software solution partner Cytrus AG to inquire about software for offline programming of the existing measuring machine.
+He turned to Siemens Digital Industries Software solution partner Cytrus AG to inquire about software for offline programming of the existing measuring machine.

 “The solution was not very hard to find.
 The CMM inspection programming capabilities within NX software provide a stateof- the-art solution for offline measuring machine programming,” says Christoph Renker, managing director of Cytrus.
 “NX CMM Inspection Programming streamlines the entire CMM inspection program development and measurements analysis process.”

 It was an easy addition to their existing manufacturing software system since C-Mill was already using NX CAM to program their CNC machine tools.
 The NC programmers were taking advantage of the HSC methods in NX to maximize material removal rate and minimize cutting time.
 These high-speed machining techniques helped the company compress lead time, reduce production costs and stay competitive.